-Five finger piano pieces are perfect for beginner pianists.
-Well known tunes like these give kids a lot of satisfaction and can be learned relatively easily.
-They work really well when used in the lesson to balance out the more challenging tasks so that the pupil can relax and have fun with the piano.
+These five finger piano pieces are perfect for beginners.
+Well known tunes like these are great because they give kids a lot of satisfaction and can be learned easily.
+They work really well when used in a lesson to balance out the more challenging tasks so that the pupil can relax and have fun with the piano.

-The first piano lessons are crucial because this is when children decide whether they like learning the piano.
-In these early lessons it’s really important for kids to have fun and feel encouraged.
+The first piano lessons are crucial because this is when kids are going to either fall in, or out of love with the piano.
+It’s in these early lessons that it’s really important for kids to have fun and feel encouraged.

 Five finger pieces that everyone recognises and are quick to learn become an excellent incentive to encourage practice.